 Nightingale dedicates more than half of its campus at 2525 Limestone to sowing the seeds of a permaculturally designed Edible Schoolyard.
 A love of the natural world and organic farming provides an integrating context for experiential learning.
 Student teams work tirelessly to enhance the outdoor “classrooms” by landscaping an edible forest arboretum with native plantings, wetland habitats, raised organic vegetable and pollinator gardens, and a winter greenhouse with culinary herbal beds.
-Our teaching kitchen and learnng gardens furnish a laboratory for an interdisciplinary curriculum in sustainable ecosystems.
+Our teaching kitchen and learning gardens furnish a laboratory for an interdisciplinary curriculum in sustainable ecosystems.
 This includes vegetable gardening, lunch preparation from summer harvests, canning fruits & vegetables, tending farm animals and bees, and partnering with other food-growing communities in the region.

 Growing our Garden - Growing Ourselves